 A demographic shift where population above the age of 60 are expected to rise considerably in the next decade, increased private sector participation and increase in health insurance coverage are amongst some of the chief factors raising the stakes for high growth opportunities in the healthcare sector landscape of the Kingdom of Saudi Arabia.

 The mission statement of Cleveland Clinic, drafted nearly 100 years ago, helped to guide the work of doctors at a four-storey outpatient building in Cleveland, Ohio, when it first opened its doors to patients in 1921.
 Today, it remains a touchstone for more than 50,000 caregivers in an international network that includes our coordinated, multidisciplinary hospital in Abu Dhabi.
-The statement’s clarity and simplicity has proven to be an essential point of focus across our global footprint, even as our industry has faced a growing level of complexity and range of challenges.

 By Arab Health Magazine Staff High growth opportunities abound in the healthcare market sector of the Kingdom of Saudi Arabia.
 The government will cumulatively spend $180 billion on healthcare over the next 5 years in both the traditional and frontier subsectors to meet demand and tackle the Kingdom’s public health challenges.
 As such, investors will find significant opportunities across the entire sector including hospital and healthcare services, pharmaceuticals, and medical devices.

 The economics of healthcare delivery in the region is undergoing a transition owing to many factors, the most significant being the increase in the number of people with health insurance.
 Players who are inclined to embrace change and have an insight into what underpins the healthcare costs and revenues, stand to benefit more than their counterparts who are either resistant to change or oblivious of the intricate dynamics.